Derkune/Newspeak/README.md

  - REPLACE|arg: replaces everything between current starting and ending cursors with the argument.
 Always succeeds.
 Can accept SELF.
  - INSERT|arg: inserts the argument at the current starting cursor.
 Always succeeds.
 Can accept SELF.
  - APPEND|arg: inserts the argument at the current ending cursor.
 Always succeeds.
 Can accept SELF.
- - COMMENT|arg: does nothing.
-Always fails.
-Useful for commenting your code with text that shouldn't influence command flow.
  - ONCE: does nothing.
 Accepts no arguments.
 Always fails.
 Useful for making commands one-time-use-only.
  - SEEK|arg: moves the starting and ending cursors to coincide according to arg.
 Arg can take one of the following forms:
  - - SOL: start of line, relative to current beginning cursor.